Japan Post Bank: Privatization

 In 2005, a bill to privatize the Japanese postal office was passed, which included the privatization of Japan's postal banking services as a separate company in the same ownership structure as other post office holdings.
 This process began in 2007.
-The bill intended to make Japan Post Bank an independent entity, with the government selling off its shared by 2017, and that it would continue to operate out of post office branches of the Japan Post Service, the equivalent company formed for postal services.
+The bill intended to make Japan Post Bank an independent entity, with the government selling off its shares by 2017, and that it would continue to operate out of post office branches of the Japan Post Service, the equivalent company formed for postal services.

 The plan for privatization did not proceed smoothly.
-In 2009, in response to the financial crisis, privatization was halted and savings were encouraged to fund stimulus spending.
+In 2009, in response to the 2008 financial crisis, privatization was halted and savings were encouraged to fund stimulus spending.
 In 2011, after the Great East Japan Earthquake, shares of the postal bank were once again permitted to be sold to help finance rebuilding after the disaster.
 In 2015, Japan Post Bank had its shares offered for sale in the Tokyo Stock Exchange for the first time, with about 10% of its shares offered.

-Progress towards privatization is still ongoing.
+Progress towards privatization has been gradual.
 At the end of 2019, the government had a 57% ownership stake in Japan Post Holdings, which owns 90% of Japan Post Bank.
+The respective shares had decreased to 36% and 61.50% by end-March 2024, implying that the government held an economic interest of 22 percent in Japan Post Bank.